galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 1. If it needs any changes, open the collection created when the tool was generated.
 Open one of the collection items and use the {% icon galaxy-refresh %} rerun button to recreate the ToolFactory form as it was when you last ran it.
 Adjust as needed and use the tool form`execute` button to run the ToolFactory again with updated settings.
 1. Rinse, repeat.
-1. When everything is to your satisfaction, re-run the generating job but toggle "Finalise new archive with test outputs" to `Yes`.
+1. When everything is to your satisfaction, start the `planemo_test` tool in the ToolFactory menu and select the tool XML to finalise.
-    1. The tool will be generated again
-    1. A Planemo test will be run in the background.
-The outputs will automatically appear in the history when they are ready.
+    1. A Planemo test will be run
-    1. First time will take 10 minutes or so.
-    1. Subsequently, time will depend on Conda dependencies.
+    1. Time will depend on Conda dependencies.
 If none a minute or so.
-    1. A new tested archive, Planemo test report, Planemo lint output and the tested archive ready for sharing will be in a new collection in the user's history when the job finishes.
+    1. A new tested archive, Planemo test report, Planemo lint output and a log of the test run will be in a new collection in the user's history when the job finishes.
     1. The tested toolshed archive can be downloaded from the history or found in `...compose/export/galaxy/tested_TF_archives/[tool name]`
 1. Warning: building a tool with the name `mytool` will overwrite any previously generated ToolFactory tool with the same name.
 Persisted jobs in user histories always allow older versions to be recreated if necessary.